apache/trafficserver/doc/admin-guide/files/ip_allow.yaml.en.rst

    keyword "ALL" means all methods, making the specification of any other method redundant.
 All methods comparisons are case insensitive.
 This is an optional key.

-An IP address range can be specified in several ways.
+An IP address range for ``ip_addrs`` can be specified in several ways.
 A range is always IPv4 or IPv6, it is not allowed to have a range that contains addresses from different IP address families.

 *  A single address, which specifies a range of size 1, e.g. "127.0.0.1".